-In 2019/20 Zespri sold 164.4 million trays of kiwifruit, down slightly from 167.2 million trays (3.6 kilograms per tray) the year before but of higher value.
-As the graph below shows, Zespri has a confident view of demand and aims to produce 263 million trays by 2025, which would help Zespri to achieve their goal of \$4.5 billion in sales by 2025.
+In 2020/21 Zespri sold 181.5 million trays of kiwifruit, an increase of 10% from the 164.5 million trays (3.6 kilograms per tray) the year before.
+As the graph below shows, Zespri has a confident view of demand and aims to produce 263 million trays by 2025, which would help Zespri achieve their goal of \$4.5 billion in sales by 2025.
 Zespri's challenge is to develop demand ahead of supply to maximise returns to growers.
-Notably, the dip in production in the graph below during 2011-2013 shows how crop volumes were impacted by the bacterial disease Psa.
-This shows the importance of crop protection, innovation and biosecurity to the industry.
+Notably, the dip in production in the graph below during 2011-2013 shows how crop volumes were impacted by the bacterial disease Psa-V. This shows the importance of crop protection, innovation and biosecurity to the industry.